Kinetic closure of turbulence

 The discussion up to this point, specifically in \cref{fbe_bgk,f0}, closely aligns with the initial efforts to model turbulence from a kinetic perspective~\cite{succi_towards_2002}.
 However, our present approach is to maintain generality in the expansion procedure, in the dimensional analysis, and by generalizing the BGK collision model in the filtered case.

 The BGK collision model describes the rate of change of \(f\) due to particle collisions, per unit time.
-This process is assumed to be much faster than the convective time scale, which justifies modeling the variation of \(f\) as a relaxation towards a fixed point \(f^\zero\).
-Here, \textit{fixed point} means that \(f^\zero\) remains constant during the collision process, since it depends only on the conserved moments of \(f\), which are assumed unchanged during collision (adiabatic relaxation~\cite{succi_towards_2002}).
-Let us name \(\mathcal{E}_{\rm BGK}\) the negligible error associated with this assumption.
-Then, if we call \(\Omega^*\) the exact BGK-type collision operator that should appear on the right-hand side of \cref{eq:BEdimless2}, one can more formally write: \(\Omega^* \equiv -\omega^*(f-f^\zero) - \mathcal{E}_{\rm BGK}\).
+This process is assumed to be linear, Markovian, and much faster than the convective time scale.
+This justifies modeling the variation of \(f\) as a relaxation toward a fixed point \(f^\zero\), a Maxwell--Boltzmann distribution that can be derived by entropy maximization under fixed macroscopic conserved moments (i.e., density, momentum, and translational kinetic energy).
+Let us name \(\mathcal{E}_{\rm BGK}\) the small error associated with these assumptions.
+Then, denoting by \(\Omega^*\) the unfiltered collision operator appearing on the right-hand side of \cref{eq:BEdimless2}, one can formally write: \(\Omega^* \equiv -\omega^*(f-f^\zero) - \mathcal{E}_{\rm BGK}\).
 Filtering \(\Omega^*\) instead of only \(\omega^*(f-f^\zero)\) yields